 Attackers use phishing and social engineering to trick victims into downloading an attachment or visiting a link that points to a server that holds the payload.
-In order to begin execution Orcus does require user input, in most cases it is unable to infect the system without user interaction.
+In order to begin execution, Orcus does require user input.
+However, in most cases, it is unable to infect the system without user interaction.

 How to detect Orcus RAT?